There are plenty of opportunities for eating and shopping at Beamish, The Living Museum of the North!

 Tea Rooms, 1900s Town

 If you’re in The 1900s Town, stop off at the Tea Rooms where you’ll find a range of delicious hot and cold meals, using local ingredients where possible, along with mouth-watering cakes, scones, snacks and drinks.
 The Tea Rooms currently holds a Taste Durham Award.

 Sun Inn, 1900s Town

 The Sun Inn (previously known as The Tiger Inn until the 1850s) came from Bondgate in Bishop Auckland.
 You can pop into this cosy pub for a pie and a pint.
 Enjoy locally brewed ales, traditional snacks and drinks.

 Co-op Store, 1900s Town

-Browse the Grocery, Drapery and Hardware departments, where you’ll find delightful traditional items ranging from tea, coffee and biscuits to clothing such as hats and caps, keepsakes, haberdashery and homeware.
+You can browse the Grocery, Drapery and Hardware departments, where you’ll find delightful traditional items ranging from tea, coffee and biscuits to clothing such as hats and caps, keepsakes, haberdashery and homeware.
 Do you remember your dividend number?

 Stationer’s, 1900s Town